Do Goodvertising and Purposeful Communication Need a Code of Ethics?Read More

-Philanthropy, CSR and purposeful communication have at least one goal in common: to Do Well to consumers who, directly or indirectly, are addressing to.
+Philanthropy, CSR, and purposeful communication have at least one goal in common: to do well by consumers who, directly or indirectly, are being addressed.
 But is it always so?
-Through the analysis of the communication strategies that have recently adopted Pordue Pharma, British Petroleum and Burger King, we try to understand if there is a virtual limit beyond which not only the ‘ purposeful ‘ campaigns (guided by a ‘ high ‘ purpose’) are no longer effective for companies that adopt them, but they are also potentially harmful to consumers.
+Through the analysis of the communication strategies that the companies Purdue Pharma, British Petroleum, and Burger King have recently adopted, we will try to understand whether there is a virtual limit beyond which not only the “purposeful” campaigns (guided by a “high” purpose’) are no longer effective for companies that adopt them but whether they are also potentially harmful to consumers.

 Philanthropy Or Reputation Laundering?

-Recently the Guggenheim Museum in Manhattan, New York, was the protagonist of a protest against its financing by the Sackler family, at the Head Of pordue Pharma, which markets the OxyContin.
-A Few days after Columbia University and the University of Washington, which have both received donations from the Sacklers in the past, have announced that they will no longer accept grants from the family.
+Recently the Guggenheim Museum in Manhattan, New York, was at the center of a protest against its financing by the Sackler family, the head of Purdue Pharma, which markets OxyContin.
+A few days afterwards, Columbia University and the University of Washington, which have both received donations from the Sacklers in the past, announced that they will no longer accept grants from the family.

 What is behind this protest?

-The American photographer Nan Goldin, who claimed to have become addicted To The OxyContin after the pills were prescribed, leads the protest along with other artists and activists against the campaigns of cultural philanthropy claiming that accepting funding from owners from similar companies makes cultural institutions accomplices of their damage.
+The American photographer Nan Goldin, who claimed to have become addicted to OxyContin after the pills were prescribed, leads the protest along with other artists and activists against the campaigns of cultural philanthropy, claiming that accepting funding from owners from similar companies makes cultural institutions accomplices of their damage.

-The Eight members of the Sackler family are accused of intentionally minimizing the dangers Of Taking OxyContin painkillers (seemingly more potent than heroin or morphine) and deceiving doctors into the prescription of excessive doses for many patients who would never have to take that type of drug, considered today co-responsible for the opioid crisis that is killing more than 100 people a Day in America and has generated millions of Addicts.
+The eight members of the Sackler family are accused of intentionally minimizing the dangers of taking OxyContin painkillers (seemingly more potent than heroin or morphine) and deceiving doctors into prescribing excessive doses for many patients who would never have had to take the drug.
+OxyContin is now considered co-responsible for the opioid crisis that is killing more than 100 people a day in America and has generated millions of addicts.

-Jeffrey D. Sachs, director of the SDSN, and director of the Center for Sustainable Development at Columbia University, co-author of the Report, explained in these terms the phenomenon:
+Jeffrey D. Sachs, director of the Sustainable Development Solutions Network (SDSN), Director of the Center for Sustainable Development at Columbia University, and co-author of the report, explained in these terms the phenomenon:

 My argument is that the U.S. is suffering an epidemic of addictions, and that these addictions are leaving a rising Portion of American society unhappy and a rising number clinically lonely.

-The fact that at the Guggheneim Museum and other cultural institutions have accepted the subsidies of Pordue Pharma under the guise of a philanthropic action with the twofold aim of ‘ bringing the general public closer ‘ and diverting attention from their responsibilities, with an effect of ‘ reputation laundering ‘ , is cause for concern.
+The fact that the Guggheneim Museum and other cultural institutions have accepted the subsidies of Purdue Pharma under the guise of a philanthropic action with the twofold aim of “bringing the general public closer” and diverting attention from their responsibilities, with an effect of “reputation laundering “ , is cause for concern.

-This of the Guggenheim is not an isolated case, many will remember the long-standing partnership between British Museum And British Petroleum, which recently (and for the umpteenth time) was the protagonist of a protest.
-At the center of the controversy the exhibition “I Am Ashurbanipal“, with finds that the protesters claimed to have been taken from Today’s Iraq during the Ottoman era.
-The banners of the event said “colonialism crisis” and “stolen items“.
-So also for BP the philanthropic sponsorship of the British Museum has become a constant cause for concern.
+This of the Guggenheim is not an isolated case.
+Many will remember the long-standing partnership between British Museum And British Petroleum, which recently (and for the umpteenth time) was the subject of a protest.
+At the center of the controversy was the exhibition “I Am Ashurbanipal,” with the protesters claimed to have been taken from contemporary Iraq during the Ottoman era.
+The banners of the event said “colonialism crisis” and “stolen items.”
+So for BP the philanthropic sponsorship of the British Museum has become a constant cause for concern.

-And even more worrying is the intercession (unconsciously?) an institution such as the British Museum or the Guggenheim are pushed to do to get the funds to survive.
+And even more worrying is the (unconscious?) intercession an institution such as the British Museum or the Guggenheim are pushed to do to get the funds to survive.
 I get to ask if the price they apply is worth the game.
-And if it is acceptable to the State that culture remains alive thanks to the ‘soulwashing ‘
+And if it is acceptable to the State that culture remains alive thanks to the “soulwashing.”

 Back to addictions.

-As is well analyzed in Chapter 7 of the addiction And Unhappiness report In America The concept of addiction was originally applied by psychologists and public health specialists mainly or exclusively to substances such as tobacco, alcohol, marijuana, opioids (natural and synthetic), and other drugs.
+As is well analyzed in Chapter 7 of the Addiction and Unhappiness Repor in America The concept of addiction was originally applied by psychologists and public health specialists mainly or exclusively to substances such as tobacco, alcohol, marijuana, opioids (natural and synthetic), and other drugs.
 More recently, many psychologists have come to regard various behaviors as potential addictions as well.
 Such addictive behaviors include gambling; social media; video games; shopping; unhealthy foods; exercise; extreme sports; risky sexual behaviors, and others.
 Such behaviors may become compulsive, with individuals pursuing them to excess, despite the awareness of their harmful nature to the individuals themselves and to those around them (including family and friends).

 Shopping, Eating, Doing Exercise Hurts An American Out Of Two